 MENTOR ME CAREERS

-Last updated on October 23rd, 2024 at 02:47 pm
+Last updated on January 13th, 2026 at 04:35 pm

-financial modelling course syllabus guide
+financial modelling course syllabus

-So let me list down a few applications of financial modelling that I have done myself over the years.
+So let me list down a few applications of financial modelling, that I have done myself over the years.

 • Helped a client with deciding on starting a sugar cane factory.